What is ERP? Definition, Industry-Specific Uses & Examples

 ERP Implementation Steps

-Once a company decides the type of ERP they wish to implement, they can follow the following stepwise guide to ensure a seamless implementation.
+Once you've decided on the type of ERP you want, you can follow this stepwise guide for a smooth implementation.

 Putting Together a Task Force

-First up, you’re going to need a team of highly efficient go-getters who will stop at nothing to implement the system within the stipulated time.
-Once you’ve rounded up your best, you must empower them with the necessary tools and resources to make their jobs simpler.
+First up, you'll need a team of driven go-getters committed to getting the system live on schedule.
+Once you've rounded up your best people, give them the tools and resources to make their jobs easier.

-Usually, an ERP task force will have the following resources:
+Usually, an ERP task force includes the following:

 - A project lead